notebookPowerTools/vscode-kusto/README.md

 # Difference between Kusto Notebooks & Jupyter Notebooks  (with [kqlmagic](https://pypi.org/project/Kqlmagic/))
 * Kusto Notebooks, there are no additional dependencies.
+    * Authentication against Azure is handled by VS Code.
 * With Jupyter Notebooks, you'll need to install Python and the [kqlmagic](https://pypi.org/project/Kqlmagic/) package.
     * You can use Python to further analyze the data.